-Modification: Sew on Velcro to the end of your sock so you can reload plastic bottles
+Modification: Sew on Velcro to the end of your sock so that you can reload plastic bottles

 • Needle & Thread

-Cut the jeans, or material into nine 1 inch strips.
-The finished product will be smaller so if you want a about a 12 inch rope toy, cut the strips to be about 24 inches long (will vary depending on thickness of fabric and tightness of braid).
+- Cut the jeans or material into nine 1 inch strips.
+The finished product will be smaller, so if you want about a 12-inch rope toy, cut the strips to be about 24 inches long (it will vary depending on the thickness of fabric and tightness of braid).

-Sew the end pieces to prevent unraveling and trim off excess.
+- Sew the end pieces to prevent unraveling and trim off the excess.

 Modification: Sew the end two inched in from the edge of the fabric, and end the braid two inches from the end for a “frayed” end look.

 • About 20 of the heavy plastic bags